JasonPuglisi/descent/README.md

 album art colors.
 If more than three lights are selected, the colors will be reused.

+Since the Hue API can only be accessed via HTTP, if you are hosting this web app with HTTPS, users must instruct their web browsers to allow loading insecure (HTTP) content for the domain.
+Users are informed of this on the Hue settings page.

 ## Overview

 Fetches now playing song information from Last.fm and displays album artwork